ParthKLad/web-portfolio/README.md

 - **Bootstrap** - A popular CSS framework for developing responsive and mobile-first websites.
 Developed and maintained by the Bootstrap team.
 - **Framer Motion** - A production-ready motion library for React.
 Developed and maintained by Framer.

 This project is a conversion of a previous website built with HTML, CSS, and JavaScript.
-The original site is now archived and can be accessed at this [Link](https://web.archive.org/web/20240401000032/https://parthl.com/) .
+The original site is now archived and can be accessed Here [Parth Lad -Archived](https://web.archive.org/web/20240401000032/https://parthl.com/) .
 It has been fully converted and enhanced using React.

+## 👀 Live View
+You can view THE site live here : [PARTHL.COM](https://parthl.com/)

 ## 📝 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---